trilogy-group/all-dubber/README.md

 ## Introduction

-`Linly-Dubbing` is an intelligent multi-language AI dubbing and translation tool inspired by [`YouDub-webui`](https://github.com/liuzhao1225/YouDub-webui) and further extended and optimized.
+`all-dubber` is an intelligent multi-language AI dubbing and translation tool adapted from [Linly-Dubbing](https://github.com/Kedreamix/Linly-Dubbing), which in turn was inspired by [`YouDub-webui`](https://github.com/liuzhao1225/YouDub-webui) and further extended and optimized.
 We aim to offer diverse and high-quality dubbing options by integrating [`Linly-Talker`](https://github.com/Kedreamix/Linly-Talker)’s digital human lip-sync technology, creating a more natural multi-language video experience.

-Leveraging cutting-edge AI technologies, `Linly-Dubbing` sets new standards in naturalness and accuracy for multi-language dubbing, making it ideal for international education, global content localization, and more.
+Leveraging cutting-edge AI technologies, `all-dubber` sets new standards in naturalness and accuracy for multi-language dubbing, making it ideal for international education, global content localization, and more.
 It helps teams extend their reach and share high-quality content worldwide.

 Key features include: